LucileVG/DCA_polymorphism_Ecoli/README.md

 - ```jupyter lab Produce_Figures.ipynb``` should allow to analyse the csv files in the "results" folder and generate corresponding figures in a "Figures" folder it creates.

-NB: the demo dataset is provided in order to check that the code is running properly.
+NB1: the demo dataset is provided in order to check that the code is running properly.
 However to reduce computational time MSAs have been stripped and only a few sites and protein domains are covered (which contradicts a bit the spirit of our work and prevents any robust signal to emerge from data analysis).

+NB2: you might need to give the "./extract_datasets.sh" proper permissions in order to execute it (``chmod u+x extract_datasets.sh```).

 ## Reproduce key results: